milenkovicm/graalvm_arrow_stream/README.md

 ## Features & Limitations

-- Streams [Apache Arrow] record batches from [GraalVM] native shared library.
+- ✅ Streams [Apache Arrow] record batches from [GraalVM] native shared library with zero copy.
+- ✅ Simpler deployment than JVM based solution
-- Community edition GraalVM [supports only "Serial GC"](https://www.graalvm.org/latest/reference-manual/native-image/optimizations-and-performance/MemoryManagement/) which may not be the best option in all cases.
+- ❌ Community edition GraalVM [supports only "Serial GC"](https://www.graalvm.org/latest/reference-manual/native-image/optimizations-and-performance/MemoryManagement/) which may not be the best option in all cases.

 ## Requirements